-GOLD RESERVE BADGE for easy entry to the GOLD RESERVE section of the stadium
+RESERVE BADGE for easy entry to the RESERVE section of the stadium

 GAME-DAY TAILGATE Sponsored by Wetumpka businesses

-RENEW your GOLD RESERVE SEATS before June 30th for $75 per seat.
-On July 1st, all remaining seats will go on sale to the general public.
+RENEW your GOLD RESERVE SEATS before May 31th.
+On June 1st, all remaining seats will go on sale to the general public.
 Reserve seat forms are in the reserve seat section of the website.
-Contact Demetrius Chappell at
+Contact Veronica Johnson at

 The Wetumpka Quarterback Club (WQC) exists to provide for and promote the football programs of Wetumpka High School and Wetumpka Middle School.
 Students involved include Varsity, Junior Varsity, Ninth Grade and Middle School (7th & 8th Grade) players, trainers, managers, coaches and related personnel.
 The sole focus of the club is to improve the fiscal and structural condition of these programs through funding, support and training in order to maximize our student's opportunities.
 The WQC will work with the Athletic Director and Coaches to insure that the needs of the student athletes involved in the school's football programs are met.